Baylor University

-Baylor University is a private Baptist Christian research university in Waco, Texas.
-Baylor was chartered in 1845 by the last Congress of the Republic of Texas.
+Baylor University is a private Baptist research university in Waco, Texas, United States.
+It was chartered in 1845 by the last Congress of the Republic of Texas.
 Baylor is the oldest continuously operating university in Texas and one of the first educational institutions west of the Mississippi River in the United States.
 Located on the banks of the Brazos River next to I-35, between the Dallas–Fort Worth Metroplex and Austin, the university's 1000 acre campus is the largest Baptist university in the world.
+It is affiliated with the Baptist General Convention of Texas.

-As of fall, 2021, Baylor had a total enrollment of 20,626 (undergraduate 15,191, graduate 5,435).
-It is classified among "R1: Doctoral Universities – Very High Research Activity".
+As of Fall 2024, Baylor had a total enrollment of 20,626 students (14,915 undergraduate and 5,711 graduate).
+It is one of 146 US universities classified among "R1: Doctoral Universities – Very High Research Activity".
 The university grants undergraduate and graduate degrees, including doctoral and professional degrees.

-Baylor University's athletic teams, known as the Bears, participate in 19 intercollegiate sports.
-The university is a member of the Big 12 Conference in the NCAA Division I.
+Baylor University's athletic teams, the Bears, participate in 19 intercollegiate sports.
+The university is a member of the Big 12 Conference in NCAA Division I.